IGNF/NeatMap/README.md

 Plugin installation
 ---------------------
-The only requirement is to get QGIS 3.0 or later installed.
+The only requirement is to get QGIS 3.3 or later installed.
 You can download it from [QGIS official website](https://www.qgis.org/fr/site/).

-Currently the plugin is not on QGIS repositories, you have to install it manually.
+Currently the plugin is on QGIS repositories as an experimental plugin [Neatmap page on QGIS repo](http://plugins.qgis.org/plugins/NeatMap/).

+You can also install it manually.
 You have to download  the [automatically generated zip file](https://github.com/IGNF/NeatMap/archive/master.zip) and to unzip it in the plugins folder (https://gis.stackexchange.com/questions/274311/qgis-3-plugin-folder-location).

 In QGIS, in the "Extenion" menu > "Install Extension" option, you have just to activate the "NeatMap" plugin.

-NOTE : if the plugin is mising, you may have to allow experimental plugins, in the parameter menu.
+**NOTE** : if the plugin is mising, you may have to allow experimental plugins, in the parameter menu.

 GUI of the plugin
 ---------------------